-Los Angeles International is famous for charging $2 more for an airport Big Mac than the typical street pricing at nearby locations.
-Other airports admit to charging 10% higher prices at concessions for items, such as water, candy bars, and alcohol.
-It’s best to bring snacks with you in your carry-on or fill up on food before venturing to the airport.
+Airports are notorious for cornering travelers with steep food and drink prices.
+Like stadiums, airports consistently overcharge.
+Los Angeles International is known for charging $2 more for a Big Mac than the price at other LA locations.
+Other airports charge 10% higher prices at concessions.
+Instead, bring snacks in your carry-on or eat before heading to the airport.

 Next: Preying on our internet addiction

 - Price of your mistake: Up to $7.95

 In a world of constant connectivity, it might seem asinine to pay for airport Wi-Fi, yet some desperate travelers do.
 Many of the nation’s airports allow busy fliers to connect on the house for limited time only.
 But others, such as LaGuardia and Chicago O’Hare, force an access fee for longer times and better speeds.
 These charges are yet another way to nickel and dime passengers who can’t disconnect for even a few hours to board a plane.
 But as long as travelers keep paying, airports will keep charging.

 Next: A costly fee for a flying necessity